 - 1. WinLTP records synaptic activity in extracellular, intracellular or patch clamp modes - 2.
-2 AD channel acquisition (down to 25 usec sample interval) - 3.
-Two extracellular stimulation outputs (S0 and S1) - 4.
+6 AD channel acquisition (down to 25 usec sample interval) - 3.
+8 extracellular stimulation outputs (S0 to S7) - 4.
 Two simultaneous patch-clamp recordings using two analog outputs - 5.
 Analog stimulation including analog trains and ramps (loop within loop stimulation) - 6.
 Repetitive sweeps with simultaneous data acquisition (up to 1,000,000 samples and 100 sec) and stimulation (using two extracellular pathway stimulation, S0 and/or S1, and epoch-like digital and intracellular analog stimulation). - 7.
 The protocols for the basic LTP experiment are either slow single pathway S0 stimulation, or slow alternating dual pathway (S0 then S1) stimulation. - 8.
 The sweep data can be signal averaged and digitally filtered on-line and off-line - 9.
 LTP induction can be produced by: - a.
 Single train - b.
 Repetitive train (theta burst stimulation) - c.
-Primed burst stimulation (limited implementation) - 10.
+Primed burst stimulation - d.
+More complex stimulation in a sweep such as multiple trains with different number of pulses and repetitive primed burst stimulation in a BeginLoop/EndLoop construct. - 10.
 LTD stimulation and analysis can be performed using fast repetitive sweeps (at up to 10 Hz) with no delay between sweeps, or a single sweep lasting several minutes for faster repetitive - 11.
 Patch sealtest protocol implemented - 12.
 Save an ADsweep graph as a Windows Enhanced Metafile - 13.
 Save your Spreadsheet/ AmpFile data to an Excel XLS file - 14.
 Reanalyze straight ASCII files (skip header) - 15.
 Automatic data folder creation at start-up - 16.
 Change the internal National Instruments board gain - 17.
-WinLTP Reanalysis works on Macs with Intel processors - 18.
-On-line acquisition runs in Windows XP, Vista, 7 and 8 (64- and 32-bit, M- and X-Series boards) and Windows 2000, XP, 7 and 8 (32-bit only, Digidata 132x boards)
+WinLTP Reanalysis works on Macs with Intel processors

+On-line acquisition runs in Windows 7, 8 and 10 (64- and 32-bit) for M- and X-Series boards).
+To use the Digidata 132x boards on Windows XP, 7 and 8 use WinLTP 2.20b, and on Windows 10 use WinLTP 3.00.

 Fig. 1.1.1.
 WinLTP is a multitasking program that has three tasks - Stimulation/Acquisition Sweeps, Continuous Acquisition, and Capturing Spontaneous Events.
 These three tasks are produced by six processor threads - the Stim Sweep In and Continuous Out Threads produce the Stimulation/Acquisition Sweeps, the Continuous In Thread produces Continuous Acquisition, and the Spont Event Thread captures and analyzes Spontaneous Events.
-And for all tasks, the User Interface Thread captures user input and outputs screen graphics, and the Digidata Thread drives the Digidata 132x board.
+And for all tasks, the User Interface Thread captures user input and outputs screen graphics, and the NI Thread drives the NI board.